LettError/longboardRoboFontExtension/source/html/index.md

 Use Longboard to smoothly explore your designspaces in the glyph editor.
 A single mouse drag can manipulate as many axis values as you want.
 To set it up, use the table at the top of the LongBoard Window.
 It lists the **continuous axes** available for exploring.
 Use the pop up menu to choose a **direction** for the Navigator.
 For istance, in this image, horizontal movements of the navigator tool will change width axis values.
 And vertical movements will correspond to change in weight axis values.

+* **Drag + Shift Key:** constrain movement to horizontal or vertical.
+* **Drag + Option Key:** a slower response for more precise movements.
+If you want to get that one specific value.

-Longboard determines the values for the **discrete axes** from the source you're currently looking at.
+Longboard takes the values for the **discrete axes** from the source you're currently looking at.
 So if your designspace has a continuous weight and a discrete italic axis, Longboard will show upright weight variations in the upright sources, and italic weight variations in italic sources.

 Double click on the axis values to edit the numbers.
+Anisotropic values are not yet supported.

 The **Tools** and **About** tabs can close to save some space.

+## Interesting Locations

+A popup list has all the interesting locations in the current designspace.
+Source locations, instance locations.
+I will add more when I think of them.

-## Buttons
+## Tools

 * **Add New Instance** Creates a new instance in the current designspace.
 Family name is copied from the default source.
 Style name is created from axis names and values.
 Use DSE2 to set all the other parameters.
 LongBoard warns you if the location is already in use.
 * **Make Preview UFO** This creates a new UFO for the current preview location.
 RoboFont operns the UFO when it is ready.
 This UFO can be used for inspection, proofing, detailed measuring and so on.
 The UFOs are saved in the **preview** folder next to the designspace file.
 This will **not** make a new instance in the designspace.
 If you want to add the preview UFO as a source, you have to move it out of the Previews folder and rename it.
 Mote: Preview UFOs have floating point coordinates because precision.